dcdeepesh/hexedit/README.md

 - Command mode
 - Change indicator
-- Make status bar useful
 - Optimize file save process

 ## Additional Notes
-- Right now, the status bar is pretty much useless, but it will soon start displaying information
 - In some terminal emulators, the some colors may not be accurate (esp. black; as in the picture at the beginning of this file)
 - If Hexedit is used in a windowed terminal emulator, the effect of resizing the window while Hexedit is running is undefined.
 It is recommended not to resize the window while Hexedit is running.